 As part of the Ostional Wildlife Refuge, the Beaches of Nosara is famous for its pristine coastline, consistent surf, and exotic wildlife.
 Everyone would agree that a huge part of what draws tourists and new residents to this area is the spectacular flora and fauna that fills our jungle.
 As Nosara grows, we have a responsibility to ensure that there is sustainable development that protects Costa Rica’s wildlife from human impact.
-Providing safe habitat for wildlife is only possible if we work together as a community to implement strategies that will not only stop unnecessary wildlife loss, but also increase the value of our properties and increase the appeal of our town for visitors.
+Providing a safe habitat for wildlife is only possible if we work together as a community to implement strategies that will not only stop unnecessary wildlife loss but also increase the value of our properties and increase the appeal of our town for visitors.

 Development and Electrocutions

 As a result of residential and commercial development in the Playas de Nosara area, electrocutions are the main factor driving wildlife rescue activity at Refuge for Wildlife.
-Over two thirds of howler monkey related incidents in the area are as a direct result of electrocution; other factors include; dog attacks, traffic accidents and alpha male attacks.
+Over two-thirds of howler monkey related incidents in the area are as a direct result of electrocution; other factors include; dog attacks, traffic accidents, and alpha male attacks.
 As urban development has expanded, the trees have been cut down and overhead electrical cables have been installed to provide power to the new homes and businesses.
-Sadly, development seems to have progressed with little regard to the environment, habitat or the wildlife residing in these areas.
+Sadly, development seems to have progressed with little regard to the environment, habitat or wildlife residing in these areas.

 Monkeys and other arboreal wildlife often resort to using the power cables as aerial runways to make their way between fragmented areas of habitat.
 The cables provide an efficient, but lethal, way for the monkeys to travel through the urbanized forest.
 All too often, the monkeys suffer from horrific injuries and violent deaths when climbing or traveling on uninsulated power cables and transformers.
 To be electrocuted, all they have to do is touch two uninsulated cables, a live cable and something grounded to earth (like the pole apparatus, earth wires, guy lines or even trees) or any uninsulated components on a transformer.

-To meet growing demand for electricity in Playa Guiones, voltage has been increased in several areas from 2,400 volts to 19,900 or 34,400 volts.
+To meet the growing demand for electricity in Playa Guiones, the voltage has been increased in several areas from 2,400 volts to 19,900 or 34,400 volts.
 Higher voltage has had a negative impact on the wildlife protection equipment we have already installed because, following the voltage increase, there seems to have been more cable fires (seen when trees branches brush the semi-insulated cables) resulting in stretches of cable where the insulation has melted off exposing deadly bare wire.

 In addition to the treacherous electric cables, tree loss due to development means that animals may have to travel on the ground.
 This is extremely dangerous for howler monkeys as they cannot move quickly on the ground and would rarely naturally leave the safety of the tree canopy.
-This puts them at risk from traffic accidents and dog attacks.
+This puts them at risk of traffic accidents and dog attacks.

 • Arboreal wildlife use electrical cables as aerial runways to link up fragmented forest

-• Electrocution causes extreme burns, life-threatening injuries and death
+• Electrocution causes extreme burns, life-threatening injuries, and death

 • 70% of all the howler monkey rescues at Refuge for Wildlife are due to electrocution